-9. Remove the steering post outer bearing cap and remove the steering post assembly.
-Account for the two nuts, the outer bearing cap, and the two-piece plastic bearing.
+9. Remove the front support bracket, steering post outer bearing cap, and the steering post assembly.
+Account for the two cap screws, the outer and inner bearing caps, and the two-piece plastic bearing.

 ■NOTE: The inner bearing cap and the two spacers do not need to be removed.